Food Help > Free Summer Food

 -

-Yes!
-You can use SUN Bucks and SNAP together when shopping for food.
-Make sure to use your SUN Bucks benefits first, however, because these expire more quickly than SNAP dollars.
+You can use SUN Bucks and Basic Food (SNAP) together when shopping for food.
+Use your SUN Bucks benefits first because these expire sooner than Basic Food dollars.

-Additionally, each card qualifies for Fruit and Vegetable Incentives programs and you can use both SNAP and SUN Bucks benefits for programs like Market Match and Produce Match.
+Also, each card qualifies for Fruit and Vegetable Incentives programs and you can use both Basic Food and SUN Bucks benefits for Market Match.

-SUN Bucks are eligible for Fruit and Vegetable Incentives, which can up to double your SUN Bucks dollars and help you buy more delicious summer produce when you shop at certain locations, including farmers markets and many grocery stores.
+SUN Bucks are eligible for Market Match, which can double your SUN Bucks dollars and help you buy more delicious summer produce when you shop at many farmers markets across the state.